 The British English Programme

-In this course, you will be provided language instruction and training in business communication skills, including business correspondence, negotiations, formal presentations, informal networking, business vocabulary, report and proposal writing, as well as reading for professional purposes.
-You will also cover a range of skills that are found in everyday work scenarios.
-You will carry the message across and reach agreement.
+In this course, you will receive language instruction and training in various business communication skills.
+These skills encompass business correspondence, negotiations, formal presentations, informal networking, business vocabulary, report and proposal writing, as well as reading for professional purposes.
+Additionally, the course will address a spectrum of skills applicable to everyday work scenarios, enabling you to effectively convey messages and achieve agreements.

 This course is addressed to those who are of a younger age.
 The course focuses on simple English, including: